Pardubice: Transport

 Pardubice is located at the crossroads of three main roads: the I/2, which connects Pardubice with Prague; the I/36 from Pardubice to Rychnov nad Kněžnou District; and the I/37, which connects Hradec Králové with Žďár nad Sázavou and the D1 motorway.

-The railway station Pardubice hlavní nádraží is an important railway junction.
-Pardubice has direct railway connection with many cities, including Prague, Brno, Olomouc, Ostrava and Liberec in the Czech Republic, Bratislava, Žilina and Košice in Slovakia, Wrocław, Kraków, Poznań, Gdańsk, Warsaw and Gdynia in Poland, Budapest in Hungary, and Vienna and Graz in Austria.
-The territory of Pardubice is served by eight train stations and stops.
+The railway station Pardubice hlavní nádraží is an important junction.
+Pardubice has direct railway connections with many cities, including Prague, Brno, Olomouc, Ostrava and Liberec in the Czech Republic, Bratislava, Žilina and Košice in Slovakia, Wrocław, Kraków, Poznań, Gdańsk, Warsaw and Gdynia in Poland, Budapest in Hungary, and Vienna and Graz in Austria.
+The Pardubice area is served by eight train stations and stops.

-Pardubice is served by Pardubice Airport, which is used as both military and civilian international airport.
+Pardubice is served by Pardubice Airport, which is both a military and a civilian international airport.

-In addition to buses, trolleybuses also provide intra-city transport.
-Trolleybus service was started in 1952.
+In addition to buses, trolleybuses also provide transport within the city.
+The trolleybus service was started in 1952.
 There are 12 trolleybus lines in operation.
-Intra-city transport is provided by the company Dopravní podnik města Pardubic a.s., which is owned by the city of Pardubice.
+City transport is provided by the company Dopravní podnik města Pardubic a.s., which is owned by the city of Pardubice.
 The company was founded in 1950.

 Education

-Pardubice is home to University of Pardubice.
+Pardubice is home to the University of Pardubice.
 It was founded in 1950 as Chemical College and is mainly focused on fields historically associated with the city, such as the chemical industry and transportation.

-Sports
+Sport

 The city was first represented in the top national football competition by SK Pardubice in the 1930s and 1940s.
 From 1957 to 1960, Dukla Pardubice played in the top tier.
 Later VCHZ Pardubice played in the top national league in the 1968–69 season.
 Nowadays the city is represented by FK Pardubice, which plays in the Czech First League.
-Women's team plays in the Czech Women's First League.
+The women's team plays in the Czech Women's First League.

 The ice hockey club HC Dynamo Pardubice plays in the Czech Extraliga.
-The team plays its home games at Enteria arena.
+The team plays its home games at the Enteria arena.

 The basketball team is BK JIP Pardubice, playing in the National Basketball League.

 The Pardubice Stallions are an American football team currently playing in the Czech League of American Football 2nd division.
 They play home games at the Summer Stadium.

 Pardubice is also represented in the Czech rink bandy league.

 Pardubice hosts two world-famous sporting events each year.
 The Velká pardubická steeplechase was first held in 1874 and is one of the most famous horse races in Europe.
 The second event is the Golden Helmet of Pardubice, a motorcycle speedway competition held at the Svítkov Stadium.
-The Golden Helmet has been run since 1929 is one of the oldest individual titles in world speedway.
+The Golden Helmet has been run since 1929 and is one of the oldest individual titles in world speedway.
 AMK Zlatá Přilba Pardubice is a speedway team that race at the Svítkov Stadium.

 The Czech Open international chess and games festival has been held in Pardubice since 1990.
 The city was also known for the Czech Open in golf, but it was last held in 2011.